Skip to content

 The Technology Showman Selling Hype.
 Know the Hype Cycle.

-The Technology Showman Selling Hype
+The Tech Showman Selling Hype

 • Increased use of the Information Superhighway.
 By the mid ‘90s over 45 million people were using the Internet.